-We link both LGRB and the TP formation rate to the metallicity evolution within the MW.
-We consider that LGRBs preferably form in evironments with $Z<0.4Z_{\odot}$ \citep{2017MNRAS.469.4921B, 2018NewA...65...73B}.
-Assuming a different metallicity threshold value (Tab. \ref{tab:4}), mainly affects the rate of lethal LGRBs in the outer regions of the Galaxy, where the metallicity is close to this threshold value.
+We linked the LGRB and the formation rate of TPs to the metallicity evolution within the MW.
+We considered that LGRBs preferably form in evironments with $Z<0.4Z_{\odot}$ \citep{2017MNRAS.469.4921B, 2018NewA...65...73B}.
+Assuming a different metallicity threshold (Tab. \ref{tab:4}) mainly affects the rate of lethal LGRBs in the outer regions of the Galaxy, where the metallicity is indeed close to the threshold we did adopt.